-These tropical ducks have long legs and necks, unlike typical compact duck proportions, and they may be mistaken for small geese.
-These birds are named for their shrill whistling calls, which can be heard for long distances and are often confused for other birds and animals.
-Whistling-duck species include the black-bellied, fulvous and white-faced whistling-ducks.
+These tropical ducks have long legs and necks, unlike typical compact duck proportions, and they can be mistaken for small geese.
+Whistling ducks are named for their shrill whistling calls, which can be heard for long distances and are often confused for other birds and animals.
+Whistling duck species include the black-bellied, fulvous, and white-faced whistling ducks.

 12 of 12

 Not a wild species, domestic ducks are instead escapees from farms, gardens, and zoos, and they are often kept as pets.
 These ducks frequently congregate in mixed flocks on urban and suburban ponds.
 Their indistinct plumage, wide range of sizes, and mottled colors show a high degree of hybridization with other domestic and wild ducks.
 Unfortunately, overbreeding often leads to culling flocks in urban areas.